Three Major Time Periods of Ancient Egypt

 In addition to the various warring factions in the Old Kingdom, ancient Egyptians had to grapple with very prolonged periods of drought in the latter parts of the 22nd century BCE.
 There were constant food shortages, starvation, and civil unrest.
 The entire kingdom was nudged deep into a century-and-half years of complete chaos and lawlessness.
 Historians estimate that the First Intermediate Period lasted from around 2130 BCE to about 2000 BCE.

-The rise of these two tribes brought them into a confrontation with one another.
+The rise of those two tribes brought them into a confrontation with one another.
 In the end, the Herakleopolis tribe came out victors.
 The leader of Herekleopolis, Nebhepetre Mentuhotep II, then went on to unite the two regions.
 Nebhepere and his descendants gave birth to a new period called the Middle Kingdom.

 2. The Middle Kingdom Period